-1. Socialize Your Dog: If you just brought home a new puppy, the best thing to do is to introduce him or her to as many places, other dogs and people as possible!
+1. Socialize Your Dog: If you just brought home a new puppy, the best thing to do is to introduce them to as many places, other dogs, and people as possible!
 Assuming they have all their shots, that is.
-A well socialized pup is less likely to grow up to be aggressive and fearful of new situations.
+A well-socialized pup is less likely to grow up to be aggressive and fearful of new situations.

-2. Spay or Neuter Your Pup: Although having your dog spayed or neutered does not guarantee that he will never bite, there is a chance that he will be more clam and less aggressive!
+2. Spay or Neuter Your Pup: Although having your dog spayed or neutered does not guarantee that he will never bite, there is a chance that he will be calmer and less aggressive!

 4. Work on Obedience Training: An obedient dog is easier to control.
 You can use basic commands to keep your dog focused and comfortable.
-He is less likely to bite if he is able to control his behavior.
+He is less likely to bite if he can hold his behavior.

-7. Don’t Stop a Dog’s Growls: You dog growls to let you know he is uncomfortable with a person or situation. it is a warning sign that he may bite!
+7. Don’t Stop a Dog’s Growls: Your dog growls to let you know he is uncomfortable with a person or situation.
+It is a warning sign that he may bite!
 Our impulse is to teach our dogs not to growl.
 Try understanding what his growl means first.
 Is he growling at a child running by?
 At his food bowl or a person cornering him?
-Once you understand why he is growling, you can begin a dog training program to teach your dog to become more comfortable in those situations.
+Once you know why he is growling, you can begin a dog training program to teach your dog to become more comfortable in those situations.

-8. Find a Dog Trainer: Aggression can be a tough behavior to deal with as an owner.
-If you believe your dog may become aggressive and a danger to those who come in contact with him, hire a dog trainer or animal behaviorist.
+8. Find a Dog Trainer: Aggression can be a challenging behavior to deal with as an owner.
+If you believe your dog may become aggressive and dangerous to those, who come in contact with him, hire a dog trainer or animal behaviorist.